cdot/SVGcut/README.md

 # LICENSE & COPYRIGHT

-Tim Fleming is recognised as author of all his code, even where it has been extensively rewritten.
+Todd Fleming is recognised as author of all his code, even where it has been extensively rewritten.
 Because `jscut` is GPL, so is SVGcut.

 + Copyright 2014 Todd Fleming